 ||International Plant Protection Convention (IPPC)

 The IPPC aims to protect world plant resources, including cultivated and wild plants by preventing the introduction and spread of plant pests and promoting the appropriate measures for their control.
 The convention provides the mechanisms to develop the International Standards for Phytosanitary Measures (ISPMs), and to help countries to implement the ISPMs and the other obligations under the IPPC, by facilitating the national capacity development, national reporting and dispute settlement.

 The Secretariat of the IPPC is hosted by the Food and Agriculture Organization of the United Nations (FAO).

 While each convention stands on its own—with its own specific objectives and commitments—inter-linkages between the issues each addresses, and potential complementarities in their monitoring and implementation processes, provide a basis for cooperation.
-With the target of achieving by 2010 a significant reduction of the current rate of biodiversity loss, set by the Strategic Plan

 The governing bodies of each Convention have set out specific mandates for cooperation

 among the biodiversity-related conventions.
 In line with these mandates, reference to cooperation is made in a number of decisions

 from these governing bodies, and has led to the development of memoranda of cooperation and joint work programmes

 These provisions have resulted in a wide range of cooperative activities